gbdev/pandocs/src/Memory_Map.md

 Bank 1 does not exist except on CGB, where it can be switched to (only in CGB Mode) using [the `VBK` register](<#FF4F — VBK (CGB Mode only): VRAM bank>).

 Each bank first contains 384 tiles, of 16 bytes each.
-These tiles are commonly thought of as grouped in three "blocks" of 128 tiles each; see [this detailed explanation](<#VRAM Tile Data>) for the relevance of the blocks.
+These tiles are commonly thought of as grouped in three "blocks" of 128 tiles each; see [this detailed explanation](<#VRAM Tile Data>) for more details.

 :::tip